kagnlp/Xolver/README.md

 * ./math/ contains code for running MATH
 * ./lcb/ contains code for running LiveCodeBench results

-To create a new conda or python virtual environment, run:
+To prepare a new conda or python virtual environment, run:
 	`pip install -r requirements.txt`

 **GSM:**